leonardoo210399/N3mo-Blog_Portfolio/src/content/blog/leetcode-problem-20/index.md

 summary: "Explore various approaches to solving the 'Valid Parentheses' problem on LeetCode, including stack-based and hash map methods."
 date: "2024-09-25"
 draft: false
-tags: [LeetCode, Algorithms, Data Structures, Stack, Hash Map, String Manipulation]
+tags: [Blind 75, LeetCode, Algorithms, Data Structures, Stack, Hash Map, String Manipulation]
 ---

 LeetCode's Problem 20, "Valid Parentheses," is a fundamental problem frequently encountered in technical interviews.
 It assesses your ability to efficiently analyze and manipulate strings to determine if they meet specific criteria.
 Let's delve into the problem, explore multiple solutions, and uncover key insights to excel in coding interviews.